girish3966/Product-Catalog-RESTful-API/README.md

         Response: 200 OK with array of matching products

 Database Setup Instructions:
 For MongoDB: Install MongoDB, start server, create database and collection, configure URI in application properties.
 For SQL: Install SQL database server, design tables for nested structure, execute scripts to create tables and relationships.

 Initial Data Seeding:
  Manually insert initial data using provided endpoints or create scripts for automation.

-Project Hosting:

-    Host on any server supporting Java applications (e.g., AWS, Heroku, local server).

 Conclusion:
 This documentation provides a comprehensive overview of the REST API project for a structured product catalogue system, including API endpoints, data model, database integration, setup instructions, and hosting options.